Jarnomer/minishell/README.md

 ## 📝 General

-Goal of the project is to create `shell` which supports basic `bash` functionalities.
+Goal of the project is to create `shell` which supports basic `bash` functionality.

 These include file redirections, signal handling and pipes among others.